We hope that you and your family and friends are safe and well. At the moment Five Acre Barn is closed and have been for

-First can we say a huge thank you to all our guests with existing bookings who have postponed their stay and rolled their deposits forward rather than asking for their money back.
-That has been a massive help to us financially and we are not sure what we would have done had people not been so flexible and sympathetic to our situation.
+Firstly we would like to say a huge thank you to all our guests who had bookings at the start of Lockdown, postponed their stay and rolled their deposits forward rather than asking for their money back.
+That was a massive help financially and we are not sure what we would have done had people not been so flexible and sympathetic to our situation.

 If you are reading this we are guessing that you are fed up with being at home and restless to get on the road.
 Whilst we would love to see you, we want your trip here to be safe and not inadvertently contribute in any way to the Pandemic.
-So here are a few things that we hope will help you make a decision whether to visit and as far as possible to reassure you about your visit.
+So here are a few things that we hope will help you make a decision whether to visit and as far as possible to reassure you about your stay.

-We will open as soon as we can but will follow all the government’s advice.
+We are opening from 4th July and will follow all the government’s advice to the hospitality industry.
 Incidence of Corona virus in Suffolk is currently relatively low in relation to the 700k people who live here and to our knowledge we have not had the virus.